testmyagent/test-my-agent/README.md

 It all started with a tweet about scamcoins.
 Someone joked, "What if we made an AI agent that could create its own scam coin?"

-We built test-my-agent as a proof of concept.
+We built Pump402 as a proof of concept.
 Within 24 hours, it had:
 - Analyzed trending crypto narratives
 - Generated its own tokenomics
 - Deployed a smart contract